hamzahasbi/Data_Reliability_Nokia/README.md

-#### Data RELIABILITY MODULE FOR NOKIA
+# Data RELIABILITY MODULE FOR NOKIA
+---
 ### Dependecies
-	-You must Have Java installed <br />
+	-You must Have Java installed
-	-You must install Mysql 	<br />
+	-You must install Mysql
-	-You must set the password and username in your mysql server to <br />
-		username : root		<br />
+	-You must set the password and username in your mysql server to username : root
-		Password : ""		<br />
+		Password : ""
-	-If you have extracted the Zip please make sure that all the 	<br />
-	 	files are arranged in the same folder if not please do it <br /> manually				<br />
+	-If you have extracted the Zip please make sure that all the files are arranged in the same folder if not please do it manually
 #####################################################################
+---

 #### Instructions
 <br />																		<br />